Rendering process overview

 The first step involves transforming the React element tree into the appropriate internal instances for each component type.
-This involves saving the relationship between these (parent-child), parsing styles and processing props.
+This involves saving the relationship between these (parent-child) nodes.

 From now on, react-pdf works over this data structure to start inferring where each block goes inside the final document.

 This step involves pre-processing node styles, as well as defining default values for the needed properties that were not provided by the user.
 This way, all successive steps can work on the basis that all required styles are defined in the tree.

 Part of the pre-processing involves unit conversion, style inheritance and styles expansion.

 Time to ask for all needed resources!
 We traverse the internal nodes tree fetching any required font, image or emoji.

 We run all these requests asynchronously, but we won't move forward until all requests are finished (with success or failure).